albertkawmi/albertkawmi.github.io/_posts/2017-02-02-building-a-cms-with-react-redux.md

     - javascript
 ---

+I built the front-end of a CMS in React/Redux and wrote down a few points of learning and discussion.

-Prior to this project I had built website admin areas or Content Management Systems using Node/Express and Angular 1.
+Prior to this project I had built website admin areas or content management systems using Node/Express and Angular 1.
 Switching to React + Redux on this project worked out well for the product as well as the development experience.
-As I went along, I wrote down the following notes as points of learning or discussion.

-They're mostly notes about tools, libraries and architectural considerations.
+Whilst not my first React work, this was my first non-toy Redux app.
+The notes are mostly about tools, libraries and architectural considerations.

 # Use `create-react-app`